unikraft/loupe/doc/DATABASE_FORMAT.md

 ```

 In this data set, you can also see runs identified by `imported`, which is clearly not a Dockerfile hash.
 These contain data imported from runs of Loupe that predate this data base format.

+Not all entries feature `explore.logs` as it was introduced recently.

 ## Format of Analysis Data